-ALL-USA Watch: Lynna Irby finishes perfect HS track career and makes it look easy.
-It's not
+Doyel: Lynna Irby makes it look easy — it's anything but

 “Oh, there she is,” the official says, and leans over to speak to the 100-meter champion.
 “Miss Irby, are you ready?”

 Irby nods and crawls toward the podium.
 The other eight finalists are standing behind their pedestal.
-Irby is crouching, staring at the floor, as the eight sprinters she beat are invited to step onto their pedestals first.
-Crouched behind her pedestal, out of sight of the crowd, Irby is clapping for each of the other eight girls.
-She is the only finalist to do that.
+Irby is crouching, staring at the ground, as the eight sprinters she beat are invited to step onto their pedestals first.
+Crouched behind her pedestal, out of sight of the crowd, Irby is the only finalist clapping for each of the eight sprinters.

 When it is her turn, Irby crawls up onto the podium and remains on her knees so the meet official can drape the medal around her neck.
 Only then does she stand up.
-She is smiling.
+She musters a smile.

 But when Irby climbs off the pedestal, her coach is waiting.
-DeDee Nathan is whispering something into Irby’s ear.
+DeDee Nathan is whispering something into her ear.
 Irby nods and breaks into a slow, begrudging trot for the EMT tent.

 This is a break from procedure, and Irby has a procedure.
 I’ve been following her all over the track since before her first race — a 100 preliminary at 5 p.m. — and she has kept to a rigid schedule between races.
 She runs her race, she wins, and then she pretty much keeps going to the water cooler.
 She drinks one cup, then another, then another.